sishar4/salido-ios-challenge/README.md

 		- Item A, Qty 5
 		- Item B, Qty 2
 - implement a "quick add" feature from the catalogue screen.
 It should allow the user to quickly add an item from the catalogue and set a quantity without ever hitting its detail page.
+- surprise us! implement a feature of the API in a way we haven't mentioned or suggested

 ## Other Notes
 - You do not need to: